MyIntervals/emogrifier/README.md

 Emogrifier automatically adds a Content-Type meta tag to set the charset for the document (if it is not provided).

+If you would like to get back only the content of the BODY element instead of the complete HTML document, you can use the `emogrifyBodyContent` instead:

+    $bodyContent = $emogrifier->emogrifyBodyContent();

 ## Options